shakalee14/LoDashfromScratch/README.md

 - [X] Write functions in ES6.
 - [X] Create a ReadMe that describes each method and provides an example of use.
-- [X] Publish package to NPM: <a href = "https://www.npmjs.com/package/LoDashfromScratch">
+- [X] Publish package to NPM: <a href="https://www.npmjs.com/package/LoDashfromScratch"> Click here to download package</a>
 - [X] Write tests for those methods described.
 - [X] Complete 25 commonly used functions from the LoDash library
 - [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ---